 Do you have just one or two teeth that stand out from the crowd?
 Maybe they are undersized or deeply stained.
 Maybe they are chipped near the edge.
 Though you may just have a couple of teeth with cosmetic issues, they can impact the entire look of your smile.
 Many patients are unaware that there is a simple, affordable cosmetic treatment that can correct these issues, and it can be completed in just one dental appointment!
 What is it?
 Dental bonding.

 Dental bonding is a cosmetic application to improve the look of teeth, but the very same material can also be used in the treatment of cavities.
 Composite fillings are composed of the same composite resin material Dr. Fondriest uses to cover cosmetic flaws in teeth.
 This is because this material is extremely versatile and can be shaded and shaped to fit any tooth.
+Unfortunately this material does not last as long as porcelain.
+Tooth veneers fashioned from this material will last longer if you care for the bonded tooth.

 Treatment: What to Expect